Neville Gallimore: Professional career

+Dallas Cowboys

-Gallimore was selected by the Dallas Cowboys in the third round (82nd overall) of the 2020 NFL Draft.
-On April 30, he was selected in the eighth (71st overall) and final round of the 2020 CFL Draft by the Saskatchewan Roughriders; he was rated as the #1 Canadian draft prospect for 2020 prior to the NFL and CFL drafts.
-He was declared inactive in Week 3 and Week 4.
-He recorded his first NFL tackle in a Week 5 34-37 win over the New York Giants.
+On April 24, 2020, Gallimore was selected by the Dallas Cowboys in the third round (82nd overall) of the 2020 NFL draft.
+On April 30, he was selected in the eighth (71st overall) and final round of the 2020 CFL draft by the Saskatchewan Roughriders; he was rated as the #1 Canadian draft prospect for 2020 prior to the NFL and CFL drafts.
+Gallimore was declared inactive in Week 3 and Week 4.
+He recorded his first NFL tackle in a Week 5 win of 34-37 over the New York Giants.
 Even though he played just 20 snaps in the first four contests, he was named the starter at the three-technique defensive tackle position after Gerald McCoy and Trysten Hill were lost for the season with injuries.
 His best game came in Week 9 against the then-undefeated Pittsburgh Steelers, when he contributed to limit their offense to 46 rushing yards, while making 3 tackles (one for loss) and one quarterback hit.
 He appeared in 14 games with 9 starts, collecting 26 tackles (4 for loss), 0.5 sacks, 12 quarterback pressures and one pass defended.

+In 2021, he suffered a dislocated right elbow injury in the second preseason game against the Arizona Cardinals.
 On September 2, 2021, Gallimore was placed on injured reserve to start the season.
-He was activated on December 11 for Week 14.
+He missed the first 12 games and was activated on December 11 for the Week 14 contest against the Washington Commanders.
+Gallimore struggled to return from his injury, having admittedly battled with his mental recovery as well.
+He started 4 out of 5 games at defensive tackle, registering 10 tackles (2 for loss), 1.5 sacks and 6 quarterback pressures.

+In 2022, he was passed on the depth chart by Johnathan Hankins.
+He appeared in 16 games with one start at defensive tackle, posting 33 tackles (one for loss), one sack and 6 quarterback pressures.
+He was declared inactive in the Week 7 game against the Detroit Lions, to allow the team to activate Hill.
+He had 4 tackles in the season finale against the Washington Commanders.
+He was declared inactive in the Wild Card playoff game against the Tampa Bay Buccaneers.

+In 2023, he lost additional playing time after the Cowboys drafted defensive tackle Mazi Smith in the first round.
+He appeared in all 17 games as a backup, tallying 15 tackles (one for loss), one sack, 7 quarterback pressures and one pass defensed.
+He was not re-signed after the season.

+Miami Dolphins

+On March 15, 2024, Gallimore signed with the Miami Dolphins.
+He was released on August 27.